privefl/advr38book/docs/good-practices.md

 <img src="images/diagnostics.png" width="70%" style="display: block; margin: auto;" />

 - **R Projects**:
-    - **Meaningful structure** in one folder
+    - Meaningful structure in one folder
     - The working directory automatically switches to the project's folder
     - The *File* tab displays the associated files and folders in the project
     - History of R commands and open files
     - Any settings associated with the project, such as Git settings, are loaded.
-Note that you can have a file *set-up.R* or *.Rprofile* in the project's root directory to enable project-specific settings to be loaded each time people open the project.
+Note that you can have a *.Rprofile* file in the project's root directory to enable project-specific settings to be loaded each time people open the project.

 <blockquote class="twitter-tweet" data-lang="en" align="center"><p lang="en" dir="ltr">The only two things that make <a href="https://twitter.com/JennyBryan?ref_src=twsrc%5Etfw">\@JennyBryan</a> 😤😠🤯.
 Instead use projects + here::here() <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> <a href="https://t.co/GwxnHePL4n">pic.twitter.com/GwxnHePL4n</a></p>&mdash; Hadley Wickham (\@hadleywickham) <a href="https://twitter.com/hadleywickham/status/940021008764846080?ref_src=twsrc%5Etfw">11 décembre 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>